rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_http/examples/README.md

 Django authentication database.
 All users get access to all vhosts and resources.

+App has hardcoded users (to make set up easier): `admin` and `someuser`.
+Passwords for those users don't matter. user `admin` will be authorized with `administrator` tag.

 ### HTTP Endpoint Examples

 `urls.py` and `auth/views.py` are the main modules that describe HTTP routes and